 To begin, as we suggest with all chicken recipes, get that fowl into a brine.
 Let us list out everything we’ll need to get to brining our chicken and smoking, so we can start cooking and finish eating our meal.

-- Smoker Method & Required Supplies: We are using an offset smoker.
-Four pieces of a fruit wood, peach, apple, or cherry works fine.
+As for wood type, four pieces of a fruit wood, peach, apple, or cherry works fine.

 Brining Your Chicken

-Brining does two things: First, it maintains moisture.
+Before we start the brining process, you should know that brining is important since it does two things: First, it maintains moisture.
 We’re using dark meat sections today, and they already have a great reputation for retaining moisture.
 Second, it infuses the meat with the flavor you are composing it with.
 The flavors aren’t overbearing, but they will give your pulled chicken a little bit of a positive demeanor with each bite.

-Now, let's start with the chicken brining process.
+Now, let's start with the chicken brining process

 First, warm the water enough that the salt and sugar will dissolve.
 No need to boil the water, especially since you can’t add the meat until the water gets back to room temperature.